|

 b.
 Receiving a payment in an ARP or CMC placement; or

-Agencies may disclose information to the NCP about the custodial parent's participation status in W-2 or child care (i.e., not participating in a qualifying program or placement) to explain why the NCP is not eligible for W-2.
+Agencies may disclose information to the noncustodial parent about the custodial parent's participation status in W-2 or child care (i.e., not participating in a qualifying program or placement) to explain why the noncustodial parent is not eligible for W-2.

-If the FEP receives information, from the NCP or some other source, that indicates that the custodial parent may no longer be receiving child care or that his or her W-2 placement may have ended, the FEP would have to re-determine eligibility.
+If the FEP receives information indicating that the custodial parent may no longer be enrolled in W-2 or receiving child care, the FEP must reverify eligibility.
 At a minimum, this information must be verified again at the NCP’s six month eligibility review.

-2. The NCP is subject to a child support order;
+2. The noncustodial parent is subject to a child support order;

-3. The NCP meets all other financial and nonfinancial eligibility criteria except that the individual is an NCP (see Chapters 2 and 3); and
+3. The noncustodial parent meets all other financial and nonfinancial eligibility criteria except that the individual is an noncustodial parent (see Chapters 2 and 3); and

-4. The NCP meets all eligibility criteria defined in DCF 105 including drug screening and subsequent referral to testing or treatment as indicated.
+4. The noncustodial parent meets all eligibility criteria defined in DCF 105 including drug screening and subsequent referral to testing or treatment as indicated.

-EXAMPLE: Norman is the NCP of Thomas, his nine-year-old son.
-Thomas lives with his mother, Mary.
-Mary is in a CSJ.
-Norman has a Child Support order that requires him to pay the monthly court-ordered support for Thomas.
-Although Norman typically is a few months late in making his Child Support payments, he is cooperating with the CSA and he meets all other W-2 financial and nonfinancial requirements, except that he is not a custodial parent.
-Norman would be eligible for W-2 services for NCPs.
+EXAMPLE: Norman is the noncustodial parent of his 9-year-old son, Thomas.
+Thomas lives with his mother, Mary, who is in a CSJ placement.
+Norman has a child support order that requires him to pay monthly court-ordered support for Thomas.
+Because Norman is cooperating with the CSA and meets all other W-2 financial and nonfinancial requirements, with the exception of being a custodial parent, he would be eligible for W-2 services for noncustodial parents.

 The W-2 agency may provide the following case management services to individuals in a CMN placement: